 of this authority; he dares not insinuate that the people chose them.

-Mr. M. touches upon the accusation made against him of establishing the democratic principle.| His answer may be read: it is very insignificant.
-He agrees that he cannot &#8220;present as being of divine authority,&#8221; the system he wishes to establish.
-To present it as such, would be, he adds, &#8220;to deprive the bride of her privilege of ordering the house of God *according to the wisdom He gives her day by day,* as directed by His Spirit and enjoying His fellowship &#8230; and were it not for the conviction which I have of the practical advantages of primitive episcopacy, I would adhere fully to these words (of Mr. Scherer): &#8216;The meaning of the apostolic example is confined for us to a very general indication of the propriety or necessity of the direction of the Church by some of its members.&#8217;&#8221;
+Mr. M. touches upon the accusation made against him of establishing the democratic principle.¦ His answer may be read: it is very insignificant.
+He agrees that he cannot "present as being of divine authority," the system he wishes to establish.
+To present it as such, would be, he adds, "to deprive the bride of her privilege of ordering the house of God *according to the wisdom He gives her day by day*, as directed by His Spirit and enjoying His fellowship ... and were it not for the conviction which I have of the practical advantages of primitive episcopacy, I would adhere fully to these words (of Mr. Scherer): 'The meaning of the apostolic example is confined for us to a very general indication of the propriety or necessity of the direction of the Church by some of its members.'"

 We see what place the word of God holds in these theories.

 Mr. M. avoids all discussion on @Acts 14: 23.
-On the other hand, he admits that Titus was sent to Crete, not to recognize elders, but to establish them there.| This is to allow that, in the only case where we find in the word anything precise, it is the apostles and their delegates who alone establish, an important principle where gifts are not in question.
-And here is the reason: Christ is &#8220;Son over his own house.&#8221; Authority comes from Him, and the bride cannot confer it.
+On the other hand, he admits that Titus was sent to Crete, not to recognize elders, but to establish them there.¦ This is to allow that, in the only case where we find in the word anything precise, it is the apostles and their delegates who alone establish, an important principle where gifts are not in question.
+And here is the reason: Christ is "Son over his own house."
+Authority comes from Him, and the bride cannot confer it.
 It is not a question (and on that we are agreed) of ministry, but of government, of authority, of oversight.
 Now Christ alone is Head, as the man is of the woman.
 Christ not only gives gifts; He, further, established the twelve and that was a charge.
 Paul received his authority from Christ.
-He commits a charge to Timothy who had been designated *by prophecies;* he leaves Titus in Crete to establish elders.
-These are not merely isolated facts, but a chain of facts, which flow from the principle that authority belongs to Christ, and that Christ is &#8220;Son over his own house.&#8221;
+He commits a charge to Timothy who had been designated *by prophecies*; he leaves Titus in Crete to establish elders.
+These are not merely isolated facts, but a chain of facts, which flow from the principle that authority belongs to Christ, and that Christ is "Son over his own house."

-Now Mr. M. confesses that there is a &#8220;universal disorder&#8221;&#8212; &#8220;apostasy&#8221; &#8212; &#8220;the very strongest thing that can be said in any language.&#8221;| He confesses that nothing has been said of the permanence of this institution of elders; that this silence of the word is intentional, because this institution was to become
+Now Mr. M: confesses that there is a "universal disorder" -- "apostasy" -- "the very strongest thing that can be said in any language."¦ He confesses that nothing has been said of the permanence of this institution of elders; that this silence of the word is intentional, because this institution was to become

-| Page 96.
+¦ Page 96.

-| Page 84.
+¦ Page 84.

-| Page 47.
+¦ Page 47.

 {153}